Gasser (car)

-A gasser is a type of hot rod car originally used for drag racing.
-This style of custom car build originated in United States in the late 1950s and continued until the early 1970s.
+A gasser is a type of hot rod originally used for drag racing.
+This type of car originated in United States in the late 1950s and continued until the early 1970s.
 In the days before Pro Stock, the A/Gas cars were the fastest stock-appearing racers around.

 History

-Gassers are based on closed body production models from the 1930s to mid-1960s, which have been stripped of extraneous weight and jacked up using a beam axle or tubular axle to provide better weight distribution on acceleration (beam axles are also lighter than an independent front suspension), though a raised stock front suspension is common as well.
+Gassers are based on closed-body production models from the 1930s to mid-1960s, which have been stripped of extraneous weight and jacked up using a beam axle or tubular axle to provide better weight distribution on acceleration (beam axles are also lighter than an independent front suspension), though a raised stock front suspension is common as well.
 Common weight reduction techniques include fiberglass body panels, stripped interiors, and Lexan windows (sometimes color tinted).

-The 1933-36 Willys coupés and pickups were very popular gassers.
-The best-known would be the 1933 Willys 77.
+The 1933–36 Willys coupés and pickups were very popular gassers, in particular the 1933 Willys 77.
 While neither cheap nor plentiful, it was a competitive and lightweight choice satisfying the rules of the era (which required a ladder frame).
-At least one gasser incorporated a Willys frame in a Ford body to placate their sponsor while keeping it track-legal.
+At least one gasser incorporated a Willys frame under a Ford body to placate their sponsor while keeping it race legal.
 Keith Ferrell's Dogcatcher, for instance, was a 1936 delivery with a fuel injected small-block Chevrolet, built for the class; in 1967, Ferrell deliberately left something off to run it in B/Altered (later, with a supercharger, in BB/A).

 After the company revived, the 1937-42 coupés, sedans, and pickups were again popular with hot rodders and gasser teams, and again, comparatively low production leaves unexplained why they gained so much attention.
 Ollie Olsen's 1940 coupé Wil-A-Meaner (driven by Bob "Rapid" Dwyer) won the 1961 Nationals' A/G title.
 Between 1962 and 1964, the Hassel & Vogelsong 1940 coupé "was the scourge of B/Gas", winning the 1963 and 1964 Nationals and setting a 1964 national record at 11.34.
 In 1967, the Hrudka Brothers' 1933 panel delivery was a popular wheelstander.